northstowekarate/northstowekarate.github.io/training/index.md

 Payment by bank transfer is preferred.
 Please [contact us](/contact) for details.

 ## What to expect
-We teach traditional [Shotokan Karate](https://en.wikipedia.org/wiki/Shotokan), a Japanese style of karate, which is one of the most popular around the world.
+We teach traditional [Shotokan Karate](https://en.wikipedia.org/wiki/Shotokan), a Japanese style martial art, which is one of the most popular around the world.
 We are are a member of [Japan Shotokan Karate England](https://jske.co.uk) and are affiliated with the [Japan Karate Association](https://www.jka.or.jp/en/).

 Although each lesson will differ, training consists of 3 key elements.